Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Analysis of the MSFQ Policy

 \end{restatable} \begin{proof}

-At the beginning of phase 1, the system has $N_1^L\square S_k$ amount of work in terms of large jobs.
-At the end of phase 1, the system empties all the large jobs in the system.
-Therefore, the length of phase 1 can be seen as a busy period for large jobs started by $N_1^L\square S_k$ amount of work.
+At the beginning of phase 1, the system has $\Sigma(N_1^H, S_k)$ amount of work in terms of heavy jobs.
+At the end of phase 1, the system empties all the heavy jobs in the system.
+Therefore, the length of phase 1 can be seen as a busy period for heavy jobs started by $\Sigma(N_1^H, S_k)$ amount of work.

-Here, we use the fact that $\wt{X \square Y}(s) = \wh{X}(\wt{Y}(s))$ where $X$ is either independent of $Y$ or is a stopping time relative to the sequence of durations $Y$ \cite{harchol2013performance}.
+Here, we use the fact that $\wt{\Sigma(X, Y)}(s) = \wh{X}(\wt{Y}(s))$ where $X$ is either independent of $Y$ or is a stopping time relative to the sequence of durations $Y$ \cite{harchol2013performance}.

-Similarly, the system has $N_2^S$ small jobs at the beginning of phase 2 and will have $k-1$ small jobs at the end of phase 2.
-In this case, the system finishes $N_2^S-k+1$ jobs over the course of phase 2.
-Therefore, the length of phase 2 can be seen as a busy period for small jobs started by $(N_2^S-k+1)\square S_k$ amount of work.
+Similarly, the system has $N_2^L$ light jobs at the beginning of phase 2 and will have $k-1$ light jobs at the end of phase 2.
+In this case, the system finishes $N_2^L-k+1$ jobs over the course of phase 2.
+Therefore, the length of phase 2 can be seen as a busy period for light jobs started by $\Sigma(N_2^L-k+1, S_k)$ amount of work.

 \end{proof}